agenium-scale/boost.simd/doc/tutorial_subtract.md

 Note that `fortytwo`, the pack of constants to be subtracted from the input data, is declared outside of the loop so that it is not loaded at each iteration.
-Generally speaking, any compiler which supports **Boost.SIMD** would automatically optimize this, although it is better to be safe!
+Generally speaking, any compiler which supports **@projectname** would automatically optimize this, although it is better to be safe!

 If we wish to declare our pack outside of the loop, for example, if we wish to re-use it later,